Get to Know O-H-I-O: Emma Maltais, Ohio State women’s hockey

 COLUMBUS, Ohio (WCMH) — NBC4 is bringing back Get to Know O-H-I-O, an exclusive digital segment featuring one Ohio State athlete every other week.

-This week, NBC4 is showcasing Ohio State women’s hockey senior Emma Maltais whose from Burlington, Ontario.
+This week, NBC4 is showcasing Ohio State women’s hockey senior captain Emma Maltais who is from Burlington, Ontario.
 Maltais is one of the leaders of the Buckeyes who rank No. 4 in the country.

 Maltais ranks fifth in program history with 142 career points, second in career assists (100) and shattered two OSU records as a junior.
 She has played in 108 of 110 possible games games during her first three years and only missed those two games while playing with the Canadian Nations Cup Team in Germany.